bradbell/at_cascade/readme.rst

 would make its output easier to understand, or would make it more robust.

 - Change the dismod_at option table parent_node to fit_node.
-- Option to randomly sub-sample data for an integrand.
+- Option to compress age and time intervals less than a certain length.
 - Option to to use a particular density for all data; e.g., students.
 - Automatically remove variables at bounds from asymptotic statistics.
 - Implement a Jacobian, instead of Hessian, version of asymptotic statistics.